 QUIP Peer Reviewers

-Experienced education abroad professionals trained by The Forum, the Peer Reviewers examine education abroad operations at the organization under review.
+Experienced education abroad professionals trained by The Forum, Peer Reviewers examine education abroad operations at organizations enrolled in the Quality Improvement Program (QUIP).
 They make judgments about whether the organization is in substantial conformity with the individual Standards of Good Practice for Education Abroad, commend the organization for any outstanding practices, and make suggestions and recommendations for quality improvement.
-Peer Reviewers play a critical role in making QUIP the only objective, independent review system in education abroad, based on the field’s Standards of Good Practice.
+Peer Reviewers play an essential role in the QUIP process.

 Current Peer Reviewers